Rulers

 Chile: Adriana Delpiano is appointed defense minister.

 Estonia: Prime Minister Kristen Michal expels the Social Democratic Party from the government.
 Its ministers (including Interior Minister Lauri Läänemets) are dismissed on March 11, Defense Minister Hanno Pevkur becoming acting interior minister.
+On March 23 Igor Taro is nominated as interior minister (sworn in March 25).

 Organization of American States: Albert Ramdin (foreign minister of Suriname) is elected secretary-general.